CloudCoded/30-Days-Of-JavaScript/Day_4/README.md

  <li><i>switch</i> Statement</li>
  <li><i>ternary operator<i></li>
 </ul>

+# if
+<p>In JavaScript and other programming languages the key word if is to used check if a condition is true and to execute the block code.</p>
+     // syntax
+     if (condition) {
+         //this part of code runs for truthy condition }
-ii. if, if else, if else if else, switch, ternary operator
+if else, if else if else, switch, ternary operator